ErpNetDocs/info/legal/platform-terms-of-use.md

 - **Functionality Based** – defines the functional modules or specific functions of the Cloud Services, which are subject to the license.

-Multiple usage limits may be applied to Customer, based on their Order Form and personal and business needs.
+Multiple usage limits may be applied to Customer, based on their Subscription Order and personal and business needs.

 ### 7.2.
 Bundles